 For Michael “Nick” Nichols, it’s all about passion – finding a powerful way to document or glorify something you care about.
 He is also driven – by the work ethic born of a tough upbringing, and by a need to express himself, but later by the injustices he saw in the way we treat nature.
 “I found the vehicle in photography, I found the cause in the environment, and I found the patron in National Geographic.”

 His first assignment was a cave shoot for Geo magazine in 1979, which led to a series of adventure stories including his coverage of the Mountain Gorilla Project’s innovative education and eco-tourism work.
 As a result, he was nominated in 1982 as a member of the famous Magnum Photos photojournalist collective, founded by Henri Cartier-Bresson and Robert Capa.
 Here he found inspiration.
 “Being around social-documentary photographers made me see what I could do.”
 The primatologist and conservationist Jane Goodall also saw what he could do, and the two worked together on Brutal Kinship, a book featuring our relationship with chimpanzees.
 He started shooting for National Geographic in the knowledge that “when the Geographic does a story, it reaches so many people that you really can effect change.”
 Since 1989, he’s had more than 30 stories published, becoming a staff photographer in 1996 and later the magazine’s editor-at-large for photography.

--Excerpt from The Masters of Nature Photography, to be published September 2013 by the Natural History Museum, London.
+—Excerpt from The Masters of Nature Photography, published Fall 2013 by the Natural History Museum, London.